 There are many ways to use your newly puffed quinoa.
 Let me start first with breakfast foods.

 - You can also sprinkle a little on your yogurt in the morning, oatmeal, homemade granola, or cream of wheat.
-Even a few teaspoons will up the protein content of each meal.
 If you are serving a fruit salad with your breakfast, sprinkle some of the puffed quinoa on top.
 Or if you are like and like peanut butter or almond butter on your toast.
 What puffed quinoa for a little crunch on top?

 - For snack recipes, you can also make energy bars and energy balls too.
 Combine the quinoa with natural peanut butter, dates, etc. They are so easy to make and hold well in the fridge for up to a week!